rensilver/rensilver/README.md

 ### Hi there 👋
-### I'm a software developer and tech enthusiast, always looking to improve my skills and share knowledge.
-Degree in Information Systems.
+### Welcome to my profile!
+I'm a software developer and tech enthusiast.
+Hope some of my code can be useful to you! ^_^

 <p align="center">
     <a href="https://github.com/rensilver">